lacework/go-sdk/README.md

 The release process of this repository is documented at the following [Wiki page](https://github.com/lacework/go-sdk/wiki/Release-Process).

+## Contributing

+For guidelines on how to contribute to the project see the [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License and Copyright

 Copyright 2020, Lacework Inc.